The long- and short-term variability of breathing induced tumor motion in lung and liver over the course of a radiotherapy treatment

 This publication appears in: Radiotherapy and Oncology

-Authors: J. Dhont, J. Vandemeulebroucke, N. Manuela Burghelea, K. Poels, T. Depuydt, C. Jaudet, C. Collen, B. Engels, T. Reynders, M. Boussaer, T. Gevaert, M. De Ridder and D. Verellen
+Authors: J. Dhont, J. Vandemeulebroucke, N. Manuela Burghelea, K. Poels, T. Depuydt, R. Van Den Begin, C. Jaudet, C. Collen, B. Engels, T. Reynders, M. Boussaer, T. Gevaert, M. De Ridder and D. Verellen

 Publication Date: Feb.
 2018